clarkwinkelmann/flarum-ext-follow-tags-prompt/README.md

 By default, a button to access the modal is also added to the "Following" page.
 This can be disabled in the settings.

+The extension also contains two other unrelated features:

-Another mostly unrelated feature present in this extension is the ability to make the "Following" page display all discussions without filtering for guests instead of showing an empty page.
+- Ability to make the "Following" page display all discussions without filtering for guests instead of showing an empty page.
+- Ability to make the "Following" page the homepage (under Basics)

-This is disabled by default.
+Those options are disabled by default.

 ## Installation